CNHume/Samples/LCS/Doc/LCS Overview.md

 Finding an LCS can then be restated as the problem of finding a chain of maximum cardinality p over the set of matches **M**.

 According to [^Dilworth 1950], this cardinality p equals the minimum number of disjoint antichains into which **M** can be decomposed.
 Note that such a decomposition into the minimal number p of disjoint antichains may not be unique.

-The set of matches **M** can be visualized as an m\*n bit matrix, where each bit **M**[i, j] is True iff the ordered pair (i, j) is in the set.
-Then any chain **C** can be visualized as a strictly increasing curve through those match bits which are set to True.
+The set of matches **M** can be interpreted as an m\*n bit matrix such that **M**[i, j] == True &harr; (i, j) &isin; M.  Then a chain **C** can be visualized as a strictly increasing curve through those match bits which are True.

 ## Background

-Where the number of symbols appearing in matches is small relative to the length of the input strings, reuse of the symbols increases;
-and the number of matches will tend towards quadratic, O(*m\*n*) growth.
+Where the number of symbols appearing in matches is small relative to the length of the input strings, reuse of the symbols increases; and the number of matches will tend towards quadratic, O(*m\*n*) growth.
 This occurs, for example, in the Bioinformatics application of nucleotide and protein sequencing.

 The "divide and conquer" approach of [^Hirschberg 1975] limits the space required to O(*m + n*).
 However, this approach requires O(*m\*n*) time even in the best case.

 This quadratic time dependency may become prohibitive, given very long input strings.
 Thus, heuristics are often favored over optimal Dynamic Programming solutions.

 In the application of comparing file revisions, records from the input files form a large symbol space; and the number of symbols approaches the length of the LCS.
-In this case, the number of matches reduces to linear, O(*m + n*) growth.
+In this case the number of matches reduces to linear, O(*m + n*) growth.

-In this case, the binary search optimization due to [^Hunt and Szymanski 1977] can be applied to the basic Dynamic Programming approach, resulting in an expected performance of O(*n log m*).
-In the worst case, performance can degrade to O(*m\*n log m*) time, if the number of matches should grow to O(*m\*n*).
+A binary search optimization due to [^Hunt and Szymanski 1977] can be applied to the basic Dynamic Programming approach, resulting in an expected performance of O(*n log m*).
+Performance can degrade to O(*m\*n log m*) time in the worst case, as the number of matches grows to O(*m\*n*).

 ## Note